gregorias/pixelosolver/README.md

 -------

 There is an example function which loads an image stored in a file and outputs it to the console.
-This function is called `pipelineStatic` in `Main` and could be run with attached example screenshot in `resources/PixeloScreenshot.png`.
+This function is called `runStatic` in `Main` and could be run with attached example screenshot in `resources/PixeloScreenshot.png`.
 To run it just type:

     cabal repl
-    runExceptT $ pipelineStatic "resources/PixeloScreenshot.png"
+    runStatic "resources/PixeloScreenshot.png"

-You do not need to run the game to see the program working.
+With this function you do not need to run the Pixelo game to see the program working.

 Remarks and ideas for improvement
 ---------------------------------